Big Kids Need Vaccinations, Too

 Vaccinations Save Lives

-Be sure to speak with your child's primary care physician about their immunization schedule, track your child's vaccinations and keep them up to date.
+Be sure to speak with your child's primary care physician about their immunization schedule, discuss any concerns about vaccinations, track your child's vaccinations and keep them up to date.
 Don't forget to share this information with other parents.
 Your actions could help save lives.